newjersey/navigator.business.nj.gov/web/roadmaps/tasks/business-plan.md

 callToActionText: ""
 ---

 Data shows that businesses with a plan are more successful.
 Your [business plan](https://business.nj.gov/pages/create-a-business-plan) guides your business and helps you make decisions around operations, staffing, marketing, and financing.
+Find out what information comprises a business plan.
 There are numerous national and local organizations that can help you write your business plan for free, below are a few:

 1. **The U.S. Small Business Administration**'s [Business Plan Tool](https://www.sba.gov/business-guide/plan-your-business/write-your-business-plan) provides a step-by-step process to update the status of your business plan.
 2. **[The New Jersey Small Business Development Center](https://njsbdc.com/)** regional offices are in every county and offer one-on-one support.